matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 - **Big negative 1:** Time loss.

-  - 1.5hr / day
+  - 1.5 hr / day
-  - 10.5hr / week
+  - 10.5 hr / week
-  - 45hr / month
+  - 45 hr / month
-  - 547.5hr / year.
-That's a lot of time.
+  - 547.5 hr / year. _Almost 23 full days.
+That's a lot of time._

-- **Big negative 2:** Cognitive impact from the four horsemen of the digital age;
+- **Big negative 2:** Cognitive impact from "the four horsemen of the digital age";

   - Digital deluge - _The quantity of information._
   - Digital distraction - _The distraction of information._